fabriciovo/jquery-pokememory/README.md

 ## Description

 PokéMemory is a classic memory matching game where you flip over cards to find pairs of Pokémon.
-Earn points for each match, and when you’ve matched all pairs, enjoy a confetti celebration and a victory message.
+When you’ve matched all pairs, enjoy a confetti celebration and a victory message.

 ## Features